cashapp/zipline/zipline-cli/README.md

   -h, --help      Show this help message and exit.
   -V, --version   Print version information and exit.
 Commands:
-  download  Recursively download Zipline code to a directory from a URL. help      Displays help information about the specified command
+  download           Recursively download Zipline code to a directory from a URL generate-key-pair  Generate an Ed25519 key pair for ManifestSigner and ManifestVerifier help               Displays help information about the specified command
 ```